delphython/where-to-go/README.md

 ## Requirements

-Operating system: Microsoft Windows 7 or higher.
 Python3 should be installed.
 Use command line utility `cmd.exe` to run Python3 scripts.

 ## Prerequisites